 In November 2016, we obtained directors' and officers' liability insurance for our officers and directors with coverage in an aggregate amount of \$40,000,000 (including \$5,000,000 Side A DIC).
-This directors' and officers' liability insurance was presented and approved by our compensation committee and board of directors and will be submitted to the approval of our shareholders during 2017.
+This directors' and officers' liability insurance was presented and approved by our compensation committee and board of directors and was approved by our shareholders in June 2017 (the "Policy").